jo/http-image-size/README.md

 # http-image-size
-Detect image dimensions via http.
+Detect image dimensions via http or https.
 It does so by trying to extract image size via [image-size](https://github.com/netroy/image-size) on each chunk received.
 When the dimensions are present, the request is aborted.